anupkalburgi/olgish/docs/Week_1.md

 ### Topics to Revisit
 Talk about how these are general concepts and generally applies across all the languages, eg Java,Scala,JS.

-Generally these topics are convered in programming language courses, it is its own field of study.
+Generally these topics are converted in programming language courses, it is its own field of study.
 Though we don't have to understand the depth of the matter, it is essential we understand what these topics are and how we can use them, and what kind of problems we can solve using them

  - Polymorphism
 	 - Example in code how how we are using .draw method.
-In this case the draw method is considered polymorphic, as it can change behaviour depending upon who calls it
+In this case the draw method is considered polymorphic, as it can change behavior depending upon who calls it
  - Inheritance
 	 - generally, we have a hirararcy to it.
 But we will come back to it as we progress
  - Iterator
 	 - it is a general concept found in a many languages
 	 - it gives a common way of accessing a list like structure.
-Here the list is refered to as a container.
+Here the list is referred to as a container.
-	 - An iterator is an object that has methods that allow you to proccess a collection of items one at a time.
+	 - An iterator is an object that has methods that allow you to process a collection of items one at a time.
 	 - Once you process that it is done, you cannot generally can't go back.
 You can only move forward.  it is "consumed"
-	 - Container can be list, tuple, dictonary.
+	 - Container can be list, tuple, dictionary.
 Generally it can be any object (remember there is class behind it implementing methods)
 	 - If a class/object implements a iterator, generally you can wite a for loop for it.
 This kind of provides confidence to wirite code in a more general way
 	 - https://docs.python.org/3/glossary.html#term-iterator
 	 - If you have some time https://www.youtube.com/watch?v=V2PkkMS2Ack
- - accumalator
+ - accumulator
 	 - you have used it few times already
 	 -
 	 ```python